Tracking the true cost of university life across the UK

 This applies to all students, with those in second and third year potentially benefiting further as they won’t need to purchase as many one-off items, saving more money.

-In Glasgow’s city centre, University of Strathclyde also made the top five being one of the most affordable universities.
-Students will be expected to spend £120 a month on a food shop and if they fancy a pint after a day of learning this will cost less than £5.
+In Glasgow’s city centre, University of Strathclyde also made the top five, being one of the most affordable universities.
+Students will be expected to spend £120 a month on a food shop, and if they fancy a pint after a day of learning, this will cost less than £5.

 While Glasgow takes the top spot, other cities also offer students cheaper living costs.
-Coming in second place is Wales with Swansea University ranking second as the most affordable.
+Coming in second place is Wales, with Swansea University ranking second as the most affordable.
 Those attending will only be expected to spend on average £108 on a food shop and one of the cheapest transport options out of all of the cities.

 While affordable living costs are crucial, students also need to budget for their social life.
 The data reveals that socialising has become increasingly expensive, with an average pint across the top 20 most affordable universities ranging between £4.70 and £6.30.